lucyb/weatherstation/README.md

 ## Future work
 In the future:

-1. It should be interesting to monitor and also output humidity levels.
+1. It would be interesting to monitor and also output humidity levels.
 2. Another important part of the work will focus on analysing the monitored data and also forecasting temperatures and humidity levels for the next hour (short-term forecasting).
 3. Output the monitored data from more sensors.